 26. Craigslist seller: This is such a huge market!

-There are a wealth of things available to buy and sell on Craigslist, so it can be a good return for your investment of time and attention.
+There is a wealth of things available to buy and sell on Craigslist so that it can be a good return for your investment of time and attention.

 Someone out there’s looking to buy your creations!